Reservable Rooms and Spaces

 it has been determined, at the discretion of appropriate Pius Library officials, that

 sufficient cause exists.
 The Dean of Libraries, Chair of Research and Instruction,

 and the Patron Services Coordinator will make this determination.
 After proper authority

 has been granted, the search will be conducted in the following manner:

 - Two Pius Library staff members will conduct the search.

 - In most cases, the persons conducting the search will obtain the locker combination from the signed student agreement in circulation services.

 - Students will be informed by email of the purpose of the search.
-Students are not required to be present, unless requested by staff.
-If so requested, students must remain with the library staff members near the locker or under supervision of staff.
+Students are not required to be present unless requested by staff.
+If so requested, students must remain with the library staff members near the locker or under staff supervision.
 Searches may be conducted in the students’ absence.